-Environmental Monitoring Report results of river water quality as at 3rd Quarter 2022 concluded that the water qualities of the waterways in Gerenai FMU were found to be good with all the results comparable to Classes I to 11B of the NWQSM except the TSS level at SGT2.
+Environmental Monitoring Report results of river water quality as at 2nd Quarter 2023 concluded that the water qualities of Sg.
+Julan and Sg.
+Silat in the locality of the project area were found to be good with all the results comparable to Class I of the NWQSM.

-Social Impact Monitoring (SIM) for the year 2022 was carried out at the 23 community cluster within and adjacent to Gerenai FMU.
-Only one (1) village which is Ba' Purau could not be visited due to on-going funeral at that time.
-The list of settlements are listed below: (Right click here to access Map K - Localities of the Settlements (SIM)).
+Social Impact Monitoring (SIM) was carried out in the year 2022, January 2023 and June 2023 at the 24-community cluster within and adjacent to Gerenai FMU.
+Below is the summary of June 2023 SIM trip and the number of respondents interviewed: (Right click here to access Map F - Localities of the Settlements (SIM)).